EqualifyApp/crawler/docs/API.md

 To initiate a new crawl, send a `POST` request to `localhost:8084/crawl`.
 The request body should include the following information:

 - "url": the URL of the website to crawl (required)
-- "return_results": a boolean value indicating whether the results of the crawl should be returned to the requester (optional; defaults to true)
+- "return_results": a boolean value indicating whether the results of the crawl should be returned to the requester (optional; defaults to false)
 - "write_to_database": a boolean value indicating whether the results of the crawl should be written to the database (optional; defaults to true)

 This request should include an API key in the header for authentication.